Acoustic-Mobile-Push/SampleCode_AcousticMobilePush_iOS_Swift/README.md

 ### Prerequisites

 You need to have recent carthage version install on your Mac OS.
-Current version is 0.36.0.[Please refer to carthage website for the details](https://github.com/Carthage/Carthage).
+Current version is 0.36.0.
+[Please refer to carthage website for the details](https://github.com/Carthage/Carthage).

 For SDK prerequisites and documentation, please refer to the SDK documentation [here](https://developer.goacoustic.com/acoustic-campaign/docs/add-the-ios-sdk-to-your-app)